 In spirit, and given the size of the challenge, the proponents of the idea to place mandatory due diligence in the supply chain on a legal footing are heading in the right direction.
 However, the mandatory due diligence approach is likely to face similar obstacles as the transparency legislation before it, although already a couple of multinational corporations comply with the idea of a duty of care on a voluntary basis.
 On the one hand, a couple of companies are already in resistance mode and object against any sort of binding regulation of their business conduct in the supply chain.
 On the other hand, other corporations are more sophisticated in agreeing with the overall idea but pressing for exemptions and watering down the precise details of a possible European regulation.
 For example, the new regulation should be confined to certain sectors or firms of a certain size.
 Also, the debate about the consequences shows considerable variety in suggestions about the terms and conditions of monitoring and enforcement, legal and non-legal remedies as well as the possibility of sanctions.

 The most important questions about the possible legal consequences of labour standard violations – if confirmed – are still unresolved and remain pending in the debate: In the end, how binding will the new legislation of due diligence be?
 Which are the options for legal litigation?
-Whether enforcement and sanctioning authority resides with extant state agencies, a newly formed transnational body or individual workers filing a case to the courts, is as unclear as how the new regulation is processed on an ongoing basis in terms of implementation, good-practice documentation and conflict resolution.
+Whether enforcement and sanctioning authority resides with extant state agencies, a newly formed transnational body or individual workers filing a case to the courts, is as unclear as how the new regulation is processed on an ongoing basis in terms of implementation, good-practice documentation, and conflict resolution.
 Especially the latter is a rather weak point in the current debate.
-Obviously, the ILO would be best positioned to play such a role with authority in conflict resolution, but so far this has not been widely discussed as an option.
+Obviously, the ILO would be best positioned to play such a role with authority in conflict resolution about labour standard violations, but so far this has not been widely discussed as an option.
 Additionally, it may also be important to consider a set of operations and management practices to be changed explicitly as well as the ruling-out of certain contracting forms which give rise to peculiar worker vulnerability in supply chains.
 What is also missing, is the idea of mandatory stakeholder involvement, especially unions and worker representatives.
 This is a serious shortcoming, because a stakeholder network model has been identified as being key for upholding basic human rights already two decades ago (Ruggie, 2003).

 In sum, implementation and legal sanctioning, process management, enforcement, and litigation are all unsettled issues in the debate around mandatory due diligence regulation opening a space for loop-holing and circumvention; problems which already plagued earlier initiatives of a similar kind.
 One may even dare questioning the usefulness of a due diligence regulation without teeth: Even if the potential EU regulation sets up a functioning monitoring agency and will be implemented in member states’ national law, it might have even detrimental effects when it fails to actually change the situation on the ground.
 What is needed is less intention-dropping and window-dressing and more real action in practice.
 As long as employers are allowed to craft new employment and work arrangements – think of all the varieties of subcontracted agency work – which systematically deny workers their human rights and foreclose a proper participation of workers in formulating company policies, a duty of care as a legal requirement remains opaque and runs the risk of just restating workers’ rights and labour standards once more on paper only.
 Nevertheless, a regulation improving the compliance with labour standards in supply chains seems worth the efforts, but proponents of mandatory due diligence legislation better prepare for a long journey…